Phi Alpha Theta

 Recent winners of the annual Phi Alpha Theta Award:

-2013 Margaret McGuire, "Miscommunication and Misinterpretation: The Failure of the Laity to Implement the Reforms of the Second Vatican Council in the United States in Light of the Social and Cultural Conditions of the 1960s."
+2013 Margaret McGuire, Senior Research Project: "Miscommunication and Misinterpretation: The Failure of the Laity to Implement the Reforms of the Second Vatican Council in the United States in Light of the Social and Cultural Conditions of the 1960s."

-2012 Katherine Adams, "The West as a Region, As Seen Through Contemporary Letters."
+2012 Katherine Adams, Senior Research Project: "The West as a Region, As Seen Through Contemporary Letters."

-2011 Anna Kecskés, "Three Penny Story: Shame and Punishment in Liberated France."
+2011 Anna Kecskés, Senior Research Project: "Three Penny Story: Shame and Punishment in Liberated France."

-2010 Julia Riegel, "Songs of Survival: An Exploration of Music, History, and the Holocaust."
+2010 Julia Riegel, Senior Research Project: "Songs of Survival: An Exploration of Music, History, and the Holocaust."

-2009 Claire Keller-Scholz, ""MUTINY!"
+2009 Claire Keller-Scholz, Senior Research Project: "'MUTINY!'
 An Examination of the Social and Political Implications of the British Naval Mutinies during the Napoleonic Wars."